Coded-Adil/Tech-Nest/README.md

 # Tech-Nest 🚀

-A modern event management platform built with Next.js 14, featuring real-time analytics with PostHog and image management with Cloudinary.
+A modern event management platform built with Next.js 16, featuring real-time analytics with PostHog and image management with Cloudinary.
 This project was created as a learning journey to explore Next.js App Router, Server Actions, and modern full-stack development practices.

+Visit [TechNest](https://tech-nest-eta.vercel.app) to see the application.

 ## 🌟 Features